gov-cy/govcy-express-services/README.md

 **Forms vs static content**

-- If the `pageTemplate` includes a `form` element in the `main` section, the system will treat it as form and will:
+- If the `pageTemplate` includes a `form` element in the `main` section and `button` element, the system will treat it as form and will:
   - Perform the eligibility checks
   - Display the form
   - Collect the form data